MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. To save your changes, select **Save and close**.
 To save your changes and create the activities, select **Create activities**.

-1. After creating the contact-level activities, the information will now be visible on your customer timeline.
+1. After creating the contact-level activities, the information is visible on your customer timeline.

    :::image type="content" source="media/Contact_Activities2.png" alt-text="Final result after configuring contact activities":::